moorepants/dissertation/davisbicycle.rst

 signals and finding the minimal value of the error as a function of a fixed number of :math:`\tau` values to get good guesses.
 See the ``BicycleDataProcessor`` source code for the gory details.
-The computed time shift is used to shift and truncate all of the signals as in :ref:`Figure 36
+The computed time shift is used to shift and truncate all of the signals as in :ref:`Figure 11.36<figSync>`.
-<figSync>`.

 .. _figSync: